| | | | | | | | | | |

 Cover with a dry dishtowel and let sit for one hour away from any draft.

 Meanwhile, prepare all the ingredients you plan on using on your pizzas, and prepare the pizza sauce.
-We make a meat pizza, vegetarian, and vegan.
+We make meat pizza, vegetarian, and vegan.

 Some topping ideas: